 Who Are Oxelo?

-Oxelo are a French company famous for their urban mobility vehicles and kick scooters in Europe.
+Oxelo is a French company famous for their urban mobility vehicles and kick scooters in Europe.
 They are based in Lille in the north of France, near Belgium and have around 50 employees.
-They Manufacture in France which keeps the quality very high.
-Oxelo were recently acquired by the large French sports retail group, Decathlon.
+They Manufacture in China and design in France but the quality is still very high.
+Oxelo was recently acquired by the large French sports retail group, Decathlon.
 This gives Oxelo the advantage of a huge Europe-wide retail distribution network.
-The French are rather protectionist about their manufacturing so it's unlikely that the Oxelo scooters will be made in China anytime soon.
+Even though the French are rather protectionist about their manufacturing it's surprising that they are made in China, but don't let that give you any concerns about the build quality which is excellent.

 So Why Is The Oxelo Town 9 EF So Good?